jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

 *Little disclaimer: I use the word Friend here, but it’s not the same as the Friend access controller.
 It’s a keyword overused here.
 However, it’s overused the same way in C++ and I have not yet come up with a decent alternative.
 The word Friend has been taken over from C++, just like the other access controller keywords.
 The access controller keywords aren’t super accurate description of their effect, they are just picked because the words are short and you can related their meaning remotely to their effect.
 I ain’t good at coming up with inaccurate names for something, so I can’t find an alternative now for this second hand use of the keyword Friend.
-I could go look for more concise words for the access controllers, but those would confuse me, because I’m still used to the old words.
+I could go look for more concise words for the access controllers, but those might confuse me, because I’m still used to the old words.
 And it’s hard enough trying to get the description of this programming language on paper as it is.*

 -----

 In J Code you could do overloading in which anything of the declaration can differ.
 If you use named arguments than you can do same parameter types.
-You can link to any symbol anyway, so it would be just a matter of what you see in text code.
+You can link to any symbol anyway, so it might be just a matter of what you see in text code.

 -----